Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 "I am very confused," Uthrug admitted.

-*"Several* layers of cultural in-joke, my friend.
+"*Several* layers of cultural in-joke, my friend.
 I bet you guys have jokes like that too."

 "Yes, I suppose we do," Uthrug conceded.
 "Here and now, however, they make me feel… alien.
 Isolated."